What is ZIP code mapping?

 Attach spreadsheet data to colored regions

 eSpatial allows you to upload Excel data and automatically attach it ("link to boundaries") to each colorized ZIP code.
-This allows values to be color coded on the map (e.g., covered or not covered) but can also attach additional spreadsheet data to a geographic boundary.
-In the service coverage map, if a ZIP is selected, an information box could open, revealing additional data such as number of customers, number of service engineers.
+It allows values to be color coded on the map (e.g., covered or not covered) but can also attach additional spreadsheet data to a geographic boundary.
+In the service coverage map, if a ZIP is selected, an information box could open, revealing additional data such as the number of customers, number of service engineers.

 Color code vs. heat map

 Color-coded maps are great for simple, clear communication of distinct values that can be expressed in text form.
 For example, covered and not covered.
 However, a heat map is the best solution where there is a range of integer values to be expressed.
 Representing US population density on a map, for example, you could use different shades of red — dark red would indicate high density, while light red/pink would indicate low density.
 A range of shades that occupy the space between these extreme values would also be expressed on the map.